Anhad-Sodhi/1800_202330_30/README.md

 * Mapbox api for the map
 * Techtips B01a for the saving a users post in firebase
 * Techtips M1 for the map displaying users location and having markers for posts
+* In map.html the script and style code was taken from (https://www.geeksforgeeks.org/how-to-show-page-loading-div-until-the-page-has-finished-loading/)

 ## 4. Complete setup/installion/usage
 State what a user needs to do when they come to your project.
 How do others start using your code or application?